olook/WhatsYourStyle/README.md

 Where the answers object above is on the format "question\_id":"answer\_id"

+If everything goes right, you should see the output

+    {"uuid":"6b855470-d81e-0130-2b3f-0026b9d7d233","classification_label":"casual/romantica"}

+The uuid defines an unique challenge transaction.
+A challenge is composed by an uuid, the set of all answers, the classification_label, and a boolean field which marks the record as ready to be trained.
+You can store this uuid in your side for safety if you want.

 ## Running the server

 Goliath is being used as the web server.
 Remember, goliath is both web server and a rack based server, there is no need for mongrel, thin, etc.